 Shout Café & Espresso Bar, Maipú 979, Microcentro – It looks good on arrival, stacked up tall with a bulging patty in the middle.
 But the concern is, that rare burgers took over half an hour to hit the table, and the concern is borne out – there’s only the barest hint of pink in the very center of the burger.
 Still, it’s well seasoned, and on a decent bun that holds together well.
 And, smartly, it’s constructed with the greens below the burger, protecting the bottom bun from getting sopping wet with the juices – but then, there aren’t that many juices left in the burger, so it was probably an unnecessary effort.
 Instead of fries, the “broken potatoes” are actually quite good, nice and crunchy on the outside, pillowy soft in the middle.

-Crafters, Vicente Lopez 2205, Recoleta – Oh, we had high hopes when this new craft beer spot opened up just a couple of blocks from home, just down the block from Village Recoleta.
+Crafters Drafter’s, Vicente Lopez 2205, Recoleta (changed their name after about two months open) – Oh, we had high hopes when this new craft beer spot opened up just a couple of blocks from home, just down the block from Village Recoleta.
 And some of it is borne out – roughly a dozen and a half beers on tap, with a rotating selection, though after several visits, we’ve found that they seem to often be out of at least a couple of the taps.
 The place, however, being the first real craft beer spot in the ‘hood (we had Buller’s, but they only had their own beer, and the atmosphere is more of a touristy restaurant), is wildly popular, and if you get there anytime after about 8pm, you can count on it being jammed with folk.
 In fact, it gets so busy, and the limited (and weirdly designed) seating is so minimal, that people are sitting on the floor and the sidewalk outside to eat and drink.
 If you plan to eat, go early.
-The burger, unfortunately, barely merits mention, a skimpy, thin little patty that they proudly note is 100% tenderloin, a bad move already, since it has roughly 0% fat, is tasteless and so overcooked it could be used as a hockey puck, on a stale, insipid bun, and how they got a salsa criolla to have no flavor is beyond me.
+The burger, unfortunately, barely merits mention, a skimpy, thin little patty that they proudly note is 100% tenderloin, a bad move already, since the cut has roughly 0% fat, is tasteless and so overcooked it could be used as a hockey puck, on a stale, insipid bun, and how they got a salsa criolla to have no flavor is beyond me.
 Surprisingly, their fries are actually pretty good – crispy outside, soft inside.